-Our list of useful additional resources includes Pitt Laboratory Research Resources, Health Sciences Library System, Using UPMC Electronic Medical Record Data for Research and more.
+Our list of useful additional resources includes Pitt laboratory research resources, the Health Sciences Library System, using UPMC electronic medical record data for research, and more.

 Biomedical informatics is the interdisciplinary field that studies and pursues the effective uses of biomedical data, information, and knowledge for scientific inquiry, problem solving and decision making, motivated by efforts to improve human health.
 The Department of Biomedical Informatics (DBMI) is committed to improving biomedical research and clinical care through innovative applications of informatics.

 Health Record Research Request (R3) provides UPMC clinical data and authorizes additional UPMC data sources for research.
 R3 is available for use by researchers at the University of Pittsburgh and for UPMC projects requiring research datasets from UPMC electronic health records.